Legal anthropology: Processual paradigm: order and conflict

 Leach, 1954.
 Political Systems of Highland Burma.

 Barth, 1959.
 Political Leadership among Swat Pathans.

 Case study approach

 Within the history of Legal Anthropology there have been various methods of data gathering adopted; ranging from literature review of traveller/missionary accounts, consulting informants and lengthy participant observation.

-Furthermore, when evaluating any research it is appropriate to have a robust methodology capable of scientifically analysing the topic at hand.
+Furthermore, when evaluating any research it is appropriate to employ strategic methodology capable of scientifically analysing the topic at hand.

 The broad method of study by legal anthropologists prevails upon the Case Study Approach first developed by Llewellyn and Hoebel in The Cheyenne Way (1941) not as “a philosophy but a technology.”

 This methodology is applied to situations of cross-cultural conflict and the correlating resolution, which can have sets of legal notions and jural regularities extracted from them.